httpwg/http-extensions/draft-ietf-httpbis-priority.md

 identifier is either the Stream ID or Push ID.
 Unlike the Priority header field, the PRIORITY_UPDATE frame is a hop-by-hop signal.

-PRIORITY_UPDATE frames are sent by clients on the control stream, and therefore can be sent even after the sending part of the request stream is being closed.
-This also allows the PRIORITY_UPDATE frame to be sent as soon as the stream it references is created.
-Depending on the transmission logic of the endpoints and on the network condition in case of HTTP/3, servers might receive a PRIORITY_UPDATE frame that references a request stream that is yet to be opened.
-Furthermore, clients might omit the Priority request header field, using PRIORITY_UPDATE frames to indicate both the initial priority and the updated priority.

-When a server receives a PRIORITY_UPDATE frame referring to a client-initiated request that has not yet been opened, the server buffers the priorities carried by the received frame and applies them once the request has been processed.
-The signal carried by a PRIORITY_UPDATE frame overrides that carried by the Priority header field, even when the frame was received before the request headers.
+PRIORITY_UPDATE frames are sent by clients on the control stream, allowing them to be sent independent from the stream that carries the response.
+This means they can be used to reprioritize a response or a push stream; or signal the initial priority of a response instead of the Priority header.

+A client MAY send a PRIORITY_UPDATE frame before the stream that it references is open.
+Furthermore, HTTP/3 offers no guaranteed ordering across streams, which could cause the frame to be received earlier than intended.
+Either case leads to a race condition where a server receives a PRIORITY_UPDATE frame that references a request stream that is yet to be opened.
+To solve this condition, for the purposes of scheduling, the most recently received PRIORITY_UPDATE frame can be considered as the most up-to-date information that overrides any other signal.
+Servers SHOULD buffer the most recently received PRIORITY_UPDATE frame and apply it once the referenced stream is opened.
+Holding PRIORITY_UPDATE frames for each stream requires server resources, which can can be bound by local implementation policy.
+(TODO: consider resolving #1261, and adding more text about bounds).
+Although there is no limit to the number PRIORITY_UPDATES that can be sent, storing only the most recently received frame limits resource commitment.

 ## HTTP/2 PRIORITY_UPDATE Frame {#h2-update-frame}